Counselling in 3431

 I am deeply attuned to the profound nature of developmental psychology, igniting my dedication to working with children, adolescents, and young individuals.
 Over the course of the last 5 years, I have earnestly honed my clinical expertise by offering assistance to people from diverse backgrounds, spanning ages 4 to 86.
 However, it is in the realm of child and adolescent psychology that my true passion lies, and thus I have chosen to take a courageous detour in my career to bring focus primarily to this area.
 I am driven by the desire to make a lasting impact by providing unparalleled compassion and exceptional care.

-I'm Lindsay, a qualified and AHPRA endorsed Mental Health Nurse Practitioner with over 15 years of experiences supporting individuals with their mental health.
-I specialise in the treatment and support of depression, anxiety, chronic stress, complex trauma, and sleep disturbance.
-Care includes counselling therapies as well as medication management and medicinal therapy.
-I provide consultations in person in Gisborne VIC or through telehealth Australia-wide.
+I'm Lindsay, a qualified and AHPRA endorsed Mental Health Nurse Practitioner with over 15 years of experience supporting adults and adolescents with their mental health.
+I provide therapy and specialise in the treatment of depression, anxiety, chronic stress, complex trauma, and sleep disturbance.

-I'm Lindsay, a qualified and AHPRA endorsed Mental Health Nurse Practitioner with over 15 years of experiences supporting individuals with their mental health.
-I specialise in the treatment and support of depression, anxiety, chronic stress, complex trauma, and sleep disturbance.
-Care includes counselling therapies as well as medication management and medicinal therapy.
-I provide consultations in person in Gisborne VIC or through telehealth Australia-wide.
+I'm Lindsay, a qualified and AHPRA endorsed Mental Health Nurse Practitioner with over 15 years of experience supporting adults and adolescents with their mental health.
+I provide therapy and specialise in the treatment of depression, anxiety, chronic stress, complex trauma, and sleep disturbance.

 Your mental health is key to living the life you want for yourself.
 If you are experiencing burnout, feeling overwhelmed, stressed, or experiencing a depressed mood, I can help.
 I can help you address your anxiety and help you to feel more connected to yourself and more connected in your relationships.
 I can help you with life transitions and help find solutions to your challenges.
 Working together we can get the sustainable results you seek.